Original studies on video, AI, social media, and digital culture

 $2.54M

-estimated annual earnings for top virtual influencer Lu of Magalu (AI Influencers)
+estimated annual earnings for the top virtual influencer in the world, Lu of Magalu

 1,131 dubs

-for Jesus (1979), the most dubbed movie studies (Dubbing Study)
+for Jesus (1979), the most dubbed movie of all time

 13,399

-searches per million made South Korea the top country for deepfake interest (Findings)
+searches per million people made South Korea the country with the highest deepfake interest

 About the Kapwing Research Lab